aDifferentJT/open-ls9-control/README.md

 - auto nextParamTouched() -> Parameter
 - auto getChannelName(int ch, std::chrono::milliseconds timeout) -> std::string

-The Python class is much the same, any callable can be used where a std::function is expected and an integer number of milliseconds is used where a std::chrono::milliseconds is expected.
+The Python class is much the same: any callable can be used where a std::function is expected and an integer number of milliseconds is used where a std::chrono::milliseconds is expected.
+It also has the portNames static method which returns a list of strings.